Autonomous Continual Learning for Environment Adaptation of Computer-Use Agents: Experiments

 \subsection{Cross-Environment Continual Learning}

-To evaluate the generalization of our approach to the cross-environment continual learning scenario, we conduct experiments in which agents sequentially learn two and three distinct environments.
-Specifically, we initialize an agent that has already adapted to one environment, then perform an additional round of continual learning to enable adaptation to different target environments.
-We consider both closely related environment pairs (i.e., Impress → Calc) and substantially different pairs (i.e., Impress → KAlgebra) as well as three-environment sequences (Impress → KAlgebra → Calc) to evaluate whether the framework remains effective across environments with different levels of similarity.
-As shown in Table~\ref{tab:cross_env}, the agents consistently retain strong performance on previously learned environments while achieving substantial gains on newly introduced ones, regardless of the similarity between the two environments.
-For example, the Impress → KAlgebra agent improves its KAlgebra success rate from 10.8 to 18.3, while largely preserving its performance on LibreOffice Impress.
-Similarly, Impress → Calc attains competitive performance on both LibreOffice Impress and Calc.
-Importantly, this continual learning process remains effective in the three-environment setting, achieving the highest overall performance.
-We conjecture that the improvements observed across seemingly unrelated environments are driven by transferable decision-making patterns and shared interface-level knowledge, including generic exploration strategies, avoiding redundant actions, and common UI design conventions.
+To evaluate the generalization of \ACuRL{} to the cross-environment continual learning scenario, we conduct experiments where agents sequentially learn 2-5 distinct environments.
+Specifically, we initialize an agent already adapted to one environment and then perform an additional round of continual learning to enable adaptation to different target environments.
+As shown in Table~\ref{tab:cross_env}, it remains effective as the number of environments increases, improving target performance and achieving the highest overall score.
+We conjecture that gains across seemingly unrelated environments arise from transferable decision patterns and shared interface-level knowledge, such as general exploration strategies, avoidance of redundant actions, and common UI conventions.
 Overall, these results demonstrate that our curriculum-based continual learning strategy facilitates effective knowledge accumulation while mitigating catastrophic forgetting.
-Moreover, it generalizes beyond single-environment specialization and can be progressively extended to multiple environments, underscoring its suitability for continual learning in realistic, multi-environment scenarios.
+Moreover, it generalizes beyond single-environment specialization and scales to multiple environments, highlighting its suitability for realistic continual learning scenarios.
+Although \ACuRL{} achieves substantial improvements, the agent’s performance remains far below human level.
+To better understand this gap, we conduct a detailed failure case analysis.
+We find that the majority of errors stem from knowledge and planning limitations, premature termination, and repetitive action loops.
+See Appendix~\ref{appendix:failure_case_analysis} for more details.